Keyboard shortcuts

 These are the steps to set up and run a simple TypeScript Web app that calls into a shared core.

-This walk-through assumes you have already added the shared and shared_types libraries to your repo, as described in Shared core and types.
+This walk-through assumes you have already set up the shared library and codegen as described in Shared core and types.

 There are many frameworks available for writing Web applications with JavaScript/TypeScript.
 We've chosen React with React Router for this walk-through.
 However, a similar setup would work for other frameworks.